awaregroup/awareutils/README.md

 - Invalid shape coordinates (e.g. outside image etc.).
 Check for this, and fix, etc.
 - Bounding box formats (x0y0x1y1, x0y0wh, xcycwh, etc.) - be explicit.
 Likewise `(w, h)` vs `(h, w)` - be explicit by forcing kwargs.
 - Annoyance setting up OpenCV windows fullscreen etc. Provide some utils.
+- Threadig.
+It's the way to do things faster, but it's hard to do it right with the right features.

 ## Developing